Early Childhood Education (ECHE)

 ECHE 4333.
 Developmentally Appropriate Programs for Young Children.
 3 Hours.

-An in-depth study will be made of developmentally appropriate practices in schools for young children.
-Appropriate curriculum and instruction, thematic unit development, and a study of the Texas Essential Knowledge and Skills are major areas of emphasis.
-Field experience is required.
+Students will examine and apply developmentally appropriate practices in schools for young children, design appropriate curriculum and instruction, develop thematic units, and analyze the Texas Essential Knowledge and Skills (TEKS) as major areas of emphasis.

 Prerequisite: 60 hours.